tashrifbillah/Spam-Email-Classification/README.md

 Call the function [Main_Soft_Margin.m](Spam-Email-Identification/Main_Soft_Margin.m)

 The main function implements [soft margin SVM](http://www.di.ens.fr/~mallat/papiers/svmtutorial.pdf) for the classification purpose.
-An example feature set is provided for testing.
+Example feature sets are provided for testing which are all the files with .mat extension.
 However, you can make the feature set from scratch following the method described above.

 In line 29 of Main_Soft_Margin.m, the mutually exclusive train to test data ratio is set to 0.8.
 Feel free to vary it in [0.7, 0.9] to observe the performance of the algorithm.
 The code will run 5 times to give the user an idea about the algorithm performance.